-The story follows an alcoholic pillhead housewife played by Theresa Russell.
-Her husband (Christopher Lloyd) is a doctor having an affair with his nurse (Sandra Bernhard) and ignores her.
-His home time is spent obsessing over a sprawling electric train set that winds through the whole upstairs.
-Russell finds her own obsession when she meets Gary Oldman at a roadside dinner; he acts as if he's her long lost son given up for adoption and for years he's been tracking her down.
-Only she never had, lost or gave up a son, she had an abortion, maybe... who really knows?
-It's that kind of movie, and in lesser hands it would be a mess of irritating Sundance quirks.
-Here it's a foggy indictment of the middle class and a meditation on the thin line between motherhood and cougardom, and a tragic tale of incest and redemption, or just a big mess, or something else altogether, depending on the viewer and their frame of mind.
+The story follows an alcoholic pill head housewife played by the ever-sultry Theresa Russell (rocking a flat-Texas twang).
+Her husband (Christopher Lloyd) is a doctor having an affair with his nurse (Sandra Bernhard).
+He ignores her 'needs' and spends his few home hours obsessing over his sprawling electric train track.
+It winds through the whole upstairs, screaming "metaphor!"
+Russell finds her own obsession when she meets 'craaazy' Gary Oldman (keeping his Brit accent) at a roadside dinner; he's her long lost son given up for adoption and for years he's been tracking her down.
+Maybe.
+Only she never had, lost or gave up a son.
+Maybe she had an abortion, but she's damned bored, so what else she got to nurse, aside from delicious screwdrivers?
+Maybe he's a figure of her imagination... who really knows?
+Sigh, it's that kind of movie, 'artsy.'
+The train surely means Lloyd is "The industrialist" and Russell is the lonesome land, craving the more understanding hand of the Europeans who smartly stayed where they were instead of exploiting slaves and betraying Indian treaties.
+He's impotent, maybe!
+She's barren, maybe!
+Symbolism!

-To "get" this movie, qualified doctors recommend you take a bunch of acid then when really freaked out, start drinking yourself back to normal, keep drinking for three straight days and then, on the second day of calling in sick from work, put this on while you putter about the house in the morning after not sleeping, with your tumbler of gin and juice and three cigarettes going in different rooms, robe splayed open, burns and bruises you don't know what from.
-Then and only then... maybe.
+To "get" this movie, qualified doctors recommend you take a bunch of acid the night before, when really freaked out, start drinking yourself back to normal.
+Keep drinking til Monday morning, then call in sick from work, then put this film on while you putter about the house with your tumbler of gin and juice and three cigarettes going in different rooms, robe splayed open, burns and bruises all over your body that you don't remember getting.